Related Content

 The Name Jar Being the new kid in school is hard enough, but what about when nobody can pronounce your name?
 Having just moved from Korea, Unhei is anxious that American kids will like her.
 Instead of introducing herself on the first day, she tells the class that she will choose a name by the following week.
 Her new classmates decide to help by filling a glass jar with names for her to pick from.
 But while Unhei practices other names, a classmate comes to her neighborhood and discovers her real name and its special meaning.

 Your Name is a Song Frustrated by a day full of teachers and classmates mispronouncing her beautiful name, a little girl tells her mother she never wants to come back to school.
-In response, the girl's mother teaches her about the musicality of African, Asian, Black, Latinx and Middle Eastern names on their lyrical walk home through the city.
+In response, the girl's mother teaches her about the musicality of African, Asian, Black, Latin American and Middle Eastern names on their lyrical walk home through the city.
 Empowered by this newfound understanding, the young girl is ready to return the next day to share her knowledge with her class.